-I am knowledgeable about Seattle careers because I maintain strong ties to the city after living there for 10 years.
-Seattle is one of my favorite places and is considered a desirable location in which to land employment or start a business.
-Seattle is known for rainy drizzle, gorgeous scenery, and plentiful coffee.
+I am knowledgeable about Seattle careers because I lived there for a decade and it will always be one of my favorite places to which to return.
+Seattle is known for rainy drizzle, gorgeous scenery, plentiful coffee, and technology.
+Seattle is also considered a desirable location in which to land employment or start a business.

-There are seven Seattle area companies named in Fortune Magazine’s “Best Companies To Work For” list for 2012.
-They are, in alphabetical order:
+There are eight Seattle area companies named in Fortune Magazine’s “Best Companies To Work For” list in 2018.
+They are (listed with their Fortune position on the Top 100):

 From my experience, it isn’t easy to move to Seattle and land a job without Seattle connections unless you have a terrific track record to beat out significant competition.
 Seattle is a city that values Seattle-based work experience and education.
 For this reason, many people move there and are underemployed while they build up their resumes and meet the locals.
 Difficult as this strategy may be, it works.